aws-samples/aws-cloud-operation-samples/monitoring-estimated-charges-using-amazon-cloudwatch/README.md

 	<img src='img/0_SolutionArchitecture.png' alt='Solution Architecture Diagram'/>
 </p>

-1. CloudFormation deploys the EventBridge rule, Amazon SNS topic, CloudWatch alarm, and Lambda Invocation Permission.
-2. EventBridge invokes the Lambda function on the user-defined cadence.
-3. Lambda adds a custom metric (RI Days remaining) to CloudWatch metrics when invoked.
-4. CloudWatch alarm sends a notification to Amazon SNS when in the alarm state.
-5. Amazon SNS emails the user that the Amazon EC2 Reserved Instance is less than the user-defined parameter.

 ## Prerequisites

-You must have the following:
-1. An AWS account with AWS Identity and Access Management (IAM) permissions to access CloudWatch, EventBridge, Lambda, and Amazon SNS.
+1. You need an AWS account with the IAM permissions required to access Amazon CloudWatch, Billing & Cost Management Console, and Amazon SNS.
-2. IAM permissions for CloudFormation to deploy the template.
+2. You will also need IAM permissions to AWS CloudFormation if you plan to deploy the sample template.
-3. An IAM role created for the Lambda function with least privilege access to CloudWatch and EventBridge.

-When testing, make sure that you deploy this solution into an AWS account with an active Amazon EC2 Reserved Instance.

 ## Deployment Instructions
-First, deploy the lambda_function.py Lambda function found in the <a href="https://github.com/aws-samples/aws-cloud-operation-samples/tree/main/monitoring-expiring-amazon-reserved-instances/src">src</a> folder.
-You can then deploy the template.yaml file also located in the <a href="https://github.com/aws-samples/aws-cloud-operation-samples/tree/main/monitoring-expiring-amazon-reserved-instances/src">src</a> folder.
+You can deploy the solution using the template.yaml file located in the <a href="https://github.com/aws-samples/aws-cloud-operation-samples/blob/main/monitoring-estimated-charges-using-amazon-cloudwatch/src/template.yaml">src</a> folder.